“Introducing… proved the most interesting evening of the three weeks.”

 Birmingham Dance Network are super thrilled to have our summer projects reviewed in this month’s Dancing Times – Britain’s Leading Dance Monthly.

-Introducing… our regional platform for new work was held at Vivid Projects on the 9th June 2o18 as part of Birmingham International Dance Festival.
+Introducing… our regional platform for new work was held at Vivid Projects on 9th June 2018 as part of Birmingham International Dance Festival.
 This was a vibrant night, full of varied, thoughtful and imaginative work from the region and beyond.

 This is what Dancing Times writer and critic David Mead had to say…